Pruning Ornamental Shrubs

 Two techniques are used for pruning shrubs.
 These are called heading and thinning.

 Heading.
-By this method, branches are cut back to healthy buds (Figure 5).
+Using this method, branches are cut back to healthy buds (Figure 5).
 This leaves a cut close to a bud from which new growth develops.

 Thinning.
-By this process, a shoot or branch is completely removed either back to ground level (Figure 6) or back to another main branch or trunk (Figure 7).
+Using this process, a shoot or branch is completely removed either back to ground level (Figure 6) or back to another main branch or trunk (Figure 7).
 No prominent stub remains.

 Some plants require more of one method than another, but good pruning is usually a combination of both procedures.

 Thinning to ground level.

 Thinning back to main branch or trunk.